[Last updated: 10th June 2021]

 - In order to transfer your whole catalogue episodes over to Buzzsprout, you’ll need to upgrade to the $12 per month plan.
-Migrating with Captivate is always free and we’ll also auto-convert your files to MP3 format to save you the hassle of doing it yourself.
+Migrating with Captivate is always free and we’ll also auto-convert your files to MP3 format (if they’re not already) to save you the hassle of doing it yourself.

 How Easy Is It To Create My Podcast with Buzzsprout vs Captivate?

 Just like Buzzsprout, Captivate makes setting up your podcast as simple and transparent as possible, with just a few clicks to get up and running.

 A consideration when uploading files to Buzzsprout is the platform’s automatic episode optimization tool.
 This feature re-encodes your audio file to 96kbps mono as soon as you upload it.
 It means episodes also stay manageable for listeners across all devices and streaming plans, but you need to know about it.

 With Captivate, you’ll get more creative control over your audio production.
 If you don’t spend time editing your episodes, this won’t be an issue.
 But if you edit, mix and master your own episodes, Captivate gives you the peace of mind that your audio will remain untouched, without the need to pay for add-ons.

 What About Migrating My Existing Podcast from Another Podcast Host?

 It’s just about as easy to transfer your podcast to Buzzsprout as it is to Captivate.